bbulkow/FastLED-idf/README.md

 is a function which will take pixel bytes to RMT buffers.
 This is the structure of the code already, so the entire ISR can be removed.
 This functionality is not in the Arduino implementation of RMT, which is why its not used here yet.

+However, now that one has the I2S code, I would think improving the RMT code is a low priority.

 # Updating